Health Sciences

 Transfer credits may be used to meet prerequisites; however Culturally Safe Health Care is a prerequisite for all APU nursing students and must be completed at APU.
 Prerequisite coursework completed more than ten (10) years ago is not eligible for consideration for admissions into APU nursing programs.
 All prerequisite coursework must be completed with a grade of “C” or higher and be eligible for transfer to APU if completed at another university.
 Nursing Major courses are not eligible for transfer.

-Pre-Nursing courses are primarily offered on campus, during the day.
+Pre-Nursing courses are primarily offered on campus

 • On-campus